 Many models have stationary handles situated between the moving handles.
 Forget these exist!
 Opt for a total body workout instead by using the moving handles.

 Challenge yourself by increasing resistance levels.
-Weight loss as well as fitness gains will stall as your body adapts.
+Weight loss, as well as fitness gains, will stall as your body adapts.

 Mix it up!
-Alternating between shorter, more intense bursts of pedaling for around 60 seconds, followed by a slower steady pace for 90 seconds has been shown burn more calories.
+Alternating between shorter, more intense bursts of pedaling for around 60 seconds, followed by a slower steady pace for 90 seconds has been shown to burn more calories.

 A: When using touch-sensitive handle grips, ensure that you grasp them firmly for an accurate heart rate reading.
 In some cases, using a chest strap may be more effective.
 If you're already using one of these and getting erratic readings, check that the chest strap is centered and in direct contact with your skin.
 Applying a little water to your chest can provide better contact with the transmitter.
-If this doesn't work, or your display is blank, your the heart rate receiver may be incorrectly installed or disconnected.
-We recommend referring to the user manual or contacting the manufacturer for product specific assistance.
+If this doesn't work, or your display is blank, your heart rate receiver may be incorrectly installed or disconnected.
+We recommend referring to the user manual or contacting the manufacturer for product-specific assistance.

 A: If you want to focus on your glutes while getting your cardio out of the way at the same time, choose an option with adjustable incline levels, or increase resistance.
 Your pace may slow a little, but your glutes and legs will be working harder.